Position Title: Domestic Violence Program Coordinator

 Flexibility to do some traveling in state and occasionally out of state.

-Send cover letter and resume by April 9, 2021 to:
+To apply, send cover letter and resume to:

 CAWS ND 521 E. Main Ave.
 Suite 320 Bismarck, ND 58501 701 or 888‐255‐6240